 - Advised roll-your-own (RYO), pipe tobacco and hookah tobacco manufacturers on Substantial Equivalence (SE) Reporting process.
 Provide guidance on FDA meeting requests and responding to deficiency letters.

-- Prepared and file Tobacco Product Master Files (TPMFs), Food Additive Master Files (FAMFs) and Drug Master Files (DMFs) for suppliers and manufacturers of tobacco, food, and food packaging products.
+- Prepared and filed Tobacco Product Master Files (TPMFs), Food Additive Master Files (FAMFs) and Drug Master Files (DMFs) for suppliers and manufacturers of tobacco, food, and food packaging products

 - Capital Area Muslim Bar Association